p1u3o/tidbits/README.md

 ### OSTree Prune

-If you're like me and have messed around with rebases, you may find /sysroot/ostree/repo becomes a multiple times larger than /usr itself, and `rpm-ostree cleanup` won't fix this.
+If you're like me and have messed around with rebases, you may find /sysroot/ostree/repo has become multiple times larger than /usr itself, and `rpm-ostree cleanup` won't fix this.

 Instead, you just need to prune.
 This freed up 15GB for me, but your results may vary depending on your rebases.